Child Custody Lawyers Cumming and surrounding North Georgia

 Do mothers get preference in Georgia child custody?

-What’s ‘the best interest of the child’ in Georgia child custody?
+What is the definition of the “best interest of the child” standard in Georgia child custody?

 Does a child have any say in Georgia child custody disputes?